jgrayson-apl/OoklaSpeedtest/README.md

 | **ooklaUrl**  | This is the custom OOKLA test url you've configured at https://account.speedtestcustom.com/login |

 ## TODO
-- no OAuth authentication implemented.
+- No OAuth authentication implemented.

 ### Contact
 > [jgrayson@esri.com](mailto:jgrayson@esri.com?subject=OOKLASpeedTest%20on%20GitHub&body=Hi%20John,%0A%20%20I%20have%20a%20quesiton%20about%20the%20OOKLA%20Speed%20Test%20demo.)\